 Newly-promoted Inspector Jean Darblay takes charge of the police station in the fictional Lancashire town of Hartley.
 She is the first woman to be placed in charge of the station and ...

 Alcoholic and divorced father of a young daughter, DS Jim Bergerac is a true maverick who prefers doing things his own way, and consequently doesn't always carry out his investigations the way his boss would like.

 Newly-promoted Inspector Jean Darblay takes charge of the police station in the fictional Lancashire town of Hartley.
 She is the first woman to be placed in charge of the station and initially there is considerable scepticism from the long-standing staff of Sergeants Joe Beck and George Parrish.
-After the second series, Jean Darblay left and was replaced by Kate Longton.
+After the third series, Jean Darblay left and was replaced by Kate Longton.
 Written by

 4 of 40 people found this review helpful.

 Was this review helpful to you?